DLGH-Legacy/.github/profile/README.md

 5. For $LAUNCHCOIN the believe.app communtiy:
 6. ...

-  80% of fees and profit form on chain itteraction with DePIN and AMM will go back to token and 20% to operations, nonprofit style of activities, full support for all things OSS & Hardware
+  80% of fees and profit form [on chain itteraction with DePIN for monetization](https://github.com/DePIN-Monetisation/) and AMM will go back to token and 20% to operations, nonprofit style of activities, full support for all things OSS & Hardware

 1. 10 years in the row project with resources and knowledge accumulation for next 10 years and so on in cycles;
 2. [Use of $DLGH for AMM aka automated market making](https://github.com/automated-market-maker/) entry into all tokens with which @alexdolbun AI agents interact and provide hardware;